Learn more about urinary incontinence: introduction

 - devices that are placed into the vagina or urethra to prevent urine leakage – for example, while you exercise

-If stress incontinence doesn't significantly improve, surgery for urinary incontinence will often be recommended as the next step.
+If stress incontinence does not significantly improve with lifestyle changes or exercises, surgery will usually be recommended as the next step.

-However, if you're unsuitable for surgery or want to avoid having an operation, you may benefit from a medication called duloxetine.
-This can help increase the muscle tone of the urethra, which should help keep it closed.
+However, if you're unsuitable for surgery or want to avoid an operation, you may benefit from an antidepressant medicine called duloxetine.
+This can help increase the muscle tone of the urethra, to help keep it closed.

-You'll need to take duloxetine by mouth twice a day, and will be assessed after 2 to 4 weeks to see if the medicine is beneficial or causing any side effects.
+You'll need to take duloxetine tablets twice a day and will be assessed after 2 to 4 weeks to see if the medicine is beneficial or causing any side effects.

 Possible side effects of duloxetine can include:

-Don't suddenly stop taking duloxetine, as this can also cause unpleasant side effects.
-Your GP will reduce your dose gradually.
+Do not suddenly stop taking duloxetine, as this can also cause unpleasant side effects.
+A GP will reduce your dose gradually.

-Duloxetine isn't suitable for everyone, however, so your GP will discuss any other medical conditions you have to determine if you can take it.
+Duloxetine is not suitable for everyone, however, so a GP will discuss any other medical conditions you have to determine if you can take it.

-If bladder training isn't an effective treatment for your urge incontinence, your GP may prescribe a type of medication called an antimuscarinic.
+If bladder training is not effective for your urge incontinence, a GP may prescribe a medicine called an antimuscarinic.

-Antimuscarinics may also be prescribed if you have overactive bladder syndrome, which is the frequent urge to urinate that can occur with or without urinary incontinence.
+Antimuscarinics may also be prescribed if you have overactive bladder syndrome, which is the frequent urge to urinate that can happen with or without urinary incontinence.

-These are usually taken by mouth 2 or 3 times a day, although an oxybutynin patch that you place on your skin twice a week is also available.
+These are usually taken as a tablet that you swallow, 2 or 3 times a day, although oxybutynin also comes as a patch that you place on your skin twice a week.

-Your GP will usually start you at a low dose to minimise any possible side effects.
-The dose can then be increased until the medicine is effective.
+You will usually start taking a low dose to minimise any possible side effects.
+The dose can be increased until the medicine is effective.